VictorAlonsoCM/Specialized-Program-Full-Stack-Web-and-Multiplatform-Mobile-App-Development/Front-End-Web-UI-Frameworks-and-Tools--Bootstrap-4/Week-4/README.md

 - Usage of imagemin-cli.
 - Compressing and minify images.
 - How to use usemin-cli, cssmin, uglify-js, htmlmin.
-- Creation of a Distribution folder with our project ready for deployment
+- Creation of a Distribution folder with our project ready for deployment.
-- Configure Grunt tasks and automate your web development using Grunt
+- Configure Grunt tasks and automate your web development using Grunt.
-- Define Gulp tasks in code to automate the web development using Gulp
+- Define Gulp tasks in code to automate the web development using Gulp.

 # Desktop web page version
 ![](Desktop-web-version.png)